 The Boone and Winnebago County Community Action Agency meets bi-monthly and offers funding assistance and outreach services to residents of both counties.
 Planning Department staff represents the City of Belvidere on the Agency's Board and also participates in their annual scholarship review committee.
-In fiscal year 2023, two Belvidere residents received college scholarships from the Agency.
+Staff became a board member of the Belvidere Area Chamber of Commerce as the City's representative.
+Staff was appointed to the Quad Cities Regional Economic Development Authority by the Boone County Board.
 Staff is a member of and participates in events for the Boone County Committee of the Family Violence Coordinating Council.

-Training
+Training Staff did not attend any training in the 2025 fiscal year.